-This assessment identified that the one year net investment performance for the Firm's policyholders over 2021 was close to the median relative to the comparator group.
+This assessment identified that the one year net investment performance for the Firm's policyholders over 2022 was significantly below average relative to the comparator group.

 Comparison of communication provided to policyholders

 We have assessed how the communication materials provided to the Firm's policyholders compares to other sufficiently similar employer pension arrangements.
 This takes account of the nature of the provider.